opencomputeproject/onie/docs/overview/index.rst

 ================

-The Open Network Install Environment (ONIE) is an open source initiative that defines an open "install environment" for bare metal network switches.
-ONIE enables a bare metal network switch ecosystem where end users have a choice among different network operating systems.
+The Open Network Install Environment (ONIE) is an open source initiative that defines an open "install environment" for modern networking hardware.
+ONIE enables an open networking hardware ecosystem where end users have a choice among different network operating systems.

-Traditionally, Ethernet switches are procured with pre-installed, captive operating systems, effectively creating networking appliances that lock end users into a vertical supply chain.
-While there is industry-wide discussion of a mythical "white box" network switch, this ecosystem does not exist; failing in part due to the fact that the hardware cannot accept multiple operating systems.
+Before the advent of ONIE, Ethernet switches were procured with pre-installed, captive operating systems, effectively creating networking appliances that lock end users into a vertical supply chain.

+Initially, ONIE enabled the "white box" or "bare metal" network switching ecosystem by opening up the hardware to multiple operating system vendors.
+Since that time, ONIE is now the de facto install environment across the networking hardware industry.

-As a matter of form, these switches have a management subsystem, based on a variety of CPU architectures that typically include serial console, out-of-band Ethernet, and sometimes even pluggable mass storage.
-This subsystem can function independently from the switching ASIC(s) associated with the "front panel" Ethernet interfaces (that is, without a full network OS, or NOS).
+Modern network switches have a management subsystem, based on a variety of CPU architectures that typically include serial console, out-of-band Ethernet and mass storage.
+This subsystem can function independently from the switching ASIC(s) associated with the "front panel" Ethernet interfaces (that is, without a full network operating system).

-ONIE defines an open source "install environment" that runs on this management subsystem utilizing facilities in a Linux/BusyBox environment.
+ONIE defines an open source "install environment" that runs on this management subsystem utilizing facilities in a Linux kernel and BusyBox environment.
 This environment allows end users and channel partners to install the target NOS as part of data center provisioning, in the fashion that servers are provisioned.

 ONIE enables switch hardware suppliers, distributors and resellers to manage their operations based on a small number of hardware SKUs.